The Missing Link Between Black Holes in High-Mass X-ray Binaries and Gravitational-Wave Sources: Observational Selection Effects: Introduction

 In Section~\ref{sec:method}, we discuss our methods for sampling populations of binaries distributed throughout the universe, as well as how we model their X-ray and \ac{GW} emission properties.
 We develop a formalism for quantifying the probability of obtaining a given source in our sampled population, taking into account observational selection effects.
 In Section~\ref{sec:results}, we discuss parameter distribution properties for detectable \acp{HMXB} and detectable merging \acp{BBH} in our sample, as well as evolutionary probabilities for these sources.
-Last, in Section~\ref{sec:discussion}, we discuss our main results, caveats in our analysis, and the implications of our findings in the context of X-ray and \ac{GW} observations.
-Throughout this work, we assume \textit{Planck 2018} cosmological parameters~\citep{planck_collaboration_planck_2020}, including values for the Hubble constant ($H_0 = 67.7 \, \mathrm{km} \, \mathrm{s}^{-1} \mathrm{Mpc}^{-1}$) and the mass and dark energy density parameters ($\Omega_\mathrm{m}=0.31$ and $\Omega_{\Lambda}=0.69$, respectively).
+Finally, in Section~\ref{sec:discussion}, we discuss our main results, caveats in our analysis, and the implications of our findings in the context of X-ray and \ac{GW} observations.
+Throughout this work, we assume \textit{Planck 2018} cosmological parameters~\citep{aghanim_planck_2020}, including values for the Hubble constant ($H_0 = 67.7 \, \mathrm{km} \, \mathrm{s}^{-1} \mathrm{Mpc}^{-1}$) and the mass and dark energy density parameters ($\Omega_\mathrm{m}=0.31$ and $\Omega_{\Lambda}=0.69$, respectively).
+All data and code files supporting the findings reported in this paper are provided as supplementary information on Zenodo\footnote{\href{https://doi.org/10.5281/zenodo.7216270}{doi.org/10.5281/zenodo.7216270}} and Github\footnote{\href{https://github.com/celiotine/hmxb.bbh.selection.effects}{github.com/celiotine/hmxb.bbh.selection.effects}}, respectively.